Microbiology and Immunology

 Honours in Microbiology and Immunology represents a transition from an undergraduate experience taught in a traditiional lecture format, to being immersed into a laboratory-based cutting edge research environment.
 This includes designing and executing experiments, and the analysis, interpretation, presentation and communication of data generated by the research actvities.
 Honours in Microbiology and Immunology provides an opportunity to become directly involved in research that is addressing key questions in the fields of Microbiology and/or Immunology.

 The course year starts in February and ends in November and is only available full time.

 In addition to satisfying the Bachelor of Science (Degree with Honours) entry requirements, students are required to have completed stream specific prerequisites.
 Details of stream specific prerequisites can be found at the Bachelor of Science (Degree with Honours) entry and participation requirements page.

 Intended learning outcomes

-- Demonstrated ability to generate research data
+- Work effectively, both independently and collaboratively, to generate research data

 - Identify and follow the principles of ethical scientific practice.